 Employers like good employees who work hard.
 Get a job, keep it, and become a great employee and you will get paid well.
 In addition, your pay will continue to rise.
-Working as much as I did played a huge part in me being debt free coming out of college.
+Working as much as I did play a huge part in me being debt-free coming out of college.

 Tip #3 – Start at a Junior College

 I still don’t know why anyone actually goes straight to a 4-year college right out of high school.
 You pay more, you have bigger class sizes (so less help from teachers), and it is often a really big jump for a lot of students mentally and emotionally.